Visas (General Information)

 For the majority of European destinations a visa is not required for stays up to 3 months for holders of Australian passports.
 A visa is not required for holidays in the following countries:

 If you are resident in Australia, but hold a passport from another country then your visa requirements are likely to be different.
 If the country you are visiting is not on the list above, then it is likely a visa will be required.
-If you are unsure, email your dedicated tour consultant who will be able to help.

 Most visitors to Cambodia require a one-month tourist visa (US $20).
 Most nationalities receive this on arrival at Phnom Penh and Siem Reap airports, and at land borders, but do check if you are carrying an African, Asian or Middle Eastern passport, as there are some exceptions.